dictionaria/pydictionaria/docs/intro-commandline.md

    Prompt`.
  - Use the `Run` dialog (e.g. by pressing `Windows Key + R`) to run the `cmd` command
- - Right click on the Start button or press `Windows Key + X` to open the "Power User Menu" and click `Command prompt` (or `Powershell`, depending on your system setup)
+ - Right click on the Start button or press `Windows Key + X` to open the ‘Power User Menu’ and click `Command prompt` (or `Powershell`, depending on your system setup)
  - Manually navigate through your start menu looking for the `Command prompt` menu item.
 The exact place differs across the different versions of Windows,